 How to Fix Gaps & Spaces in Teeth

-Adults, keep an eye out for gum disease, which can result in loss of bone… leading to lack of tooth support.
-This is a major factor in missing teeth and gaps for adults.
-People of all ages may have an incorrect swallowing reflex, which may result spaces between teeth as well.
-If left untreated, these gaps may grow wider overtime.
+Adults, keep an eye out for gum disease, which can result in loss of bone… leading to lack of tooth support and then tooth decay.
+As a result, this is a major factor in missing teeth and gaps for adults.
+People of all ages may have an incorrect swallowing reflex, which may result in spaces between teeth as well.
+If left untreated, these gaps may grow wider over time.

 Orthodontic Treatments and Gap Solutions

+One common treatment is braces, which work to correct both crooked and gapped teeth.
 Braces are helpful in fixing several oral issues including spaces between teeth.
-A “set” of braces must be worn to fix a diastema, and they may need to be worn anywhere from 6 months to a couple of years depending on the spaces and issues at hand.
+A “set” of braces must be worn to fix gapped teeth, and they may need to be worn anywhere from 6 months to a couple of years depending on the spaces and issues at hand.
 Braces pull the teeth into place, rearranging the mouth into a more straight and perfect alignment.
+If you have an overbite, underbite, or crossbite, braces can help to correct the alignment of your teeth.
+For adults who suffer from gum disease, orthodontics may be the only way to save their natural teeth.

 Less sizeable or severe diastemas can benefit from removable orthodontic treatments like Invisalign®.
 Similar to braces, Invisalign straightens the teeth so that spaces are eliminated.
 If the clear Invisalign trays are not worn the recommended amount of time, your diastema may remain.

-Also like braces, a retainer is generally worn after treatment is completed.
+Also, like braces, a retainer is generally worn after the treatment is completed.
 We want to eliminate spaces and not have them come back, so the retainer aids your teeth by healing in place without further movement.

 Other Treatments To Fix Gapped Teeth